Automobile, Truck, and Heavy Construction Equipment Dealers

 We can assist you in understanding your rights as we move forward during these troubling and uncertain times.
 Specifically, we can help you answer these questions:

-What if the manufacturer wipes out my main line of cars?
+What if the manufacturer wipes out my main line?

 Your dealer agreement may provide protection against the elimination of the line, or, more importantly, your state laws may treat the elimination of a line as an unlawful termination of the franchise.